Previewed 24 February 2018, Opened 5 March 2018, Closed 12 May 2018 at the Playhouse Theatre

 Jack Shepherd's London stage credits include the role of 'Richard Roma' in Bill Bryden's production of David Mamet's Glengarry Glen Ross at the National Theatre's Cottesloe Theatre (now Dorfman Theatre) in 1986.

-Maureen Lipman's West End theatre credits include the role of 'Veta Louise Simmons' in Lindsay Posner's revival of Mary Chase's Harvey at the Haymarket Theatre in 2015; the role of 'Elli' in David Grindley's production of Oliver Cotton's Daytona at the Haymarket Theatre in 2014; the role of 'Clara Soppitt' in Christopher Luscombe's revival of J B Priestly's When We Are Married at the Garrick Theatre in 2010; 'Madame Armfeldt' in Trevor Nunn's revival of Stephen Sondheim's A Little Night Music at the Garrick Theatre in 2009; the role of 'Florence Foster Jenkins' in Alan Strachan's production of Peter Quilter's Glorious! at the Duchess Theatre in 2005; the role of 'Dim Sum' in Sean Mathias's production of Bille Brown's Aladdin, starring Ian McKellen as the Dame, 'Widow Twanky', at the Old Vic Theatre in 2004; the role of 'Mrs Meers' in Michael Mayer's production of the musical Thoroughly Modern Millie at the Shaftesbury Theatre in 2003; the role of 'Aunt Eller' in Trevor Nunn's revival of the Rodgers and Hammerstein musical Oklahoma! at the Lyceum Theatre in 1999; and the title role of 'Joyce Grenfell' in Alan Strachan's production of Re:Joyce, adapted from the works of Joyce Grenfell by Maureen Lipman and James Roose-Evans, at the Fortune Theatre in 1988 and Vaudeville Theatre in 1989 and 1991.
+Maureen Lipman's West End theatre credits include the role of 'Veta Louise Simmons' in Lindsay Posner's revival of Mary Chase's Harvey at the Haymarket Theatre in 2015; the role of 'Elli' in David Grindley's production of Oliver Cotton's Daytona at the Haymarket Theatre in 2014; the role of 'Clara Soppitt' in Christopher Luscombe's revival of J B Priestly's When We Are Married at the Garrick Theatre in 2010; 'Madame Armfeldt' in Trevor Nunn's revival of Stephen Sondheim's A Little Night Music at the Garrick Theatre in 2009; the role of 'Florence Foster Jenkins' in Alan Strachan's production of Peter Quilter's Glorious! at the Duchess Theatre in 2005; the role of 'Dim Sum' in Sean Mathias's production of Bille Brown's Aladdin, starring Ian McKellen as the Dame, 'Widow Twanky', at the Old Vic Theatre in 2004; the role of 'Mrs Meers' in Michael Mayer's production of the musical Thoroughly Modern Millie at the Shaftesbury Theatre in 2003; the title role of 'Peggy Ramsay' in Robin Lefevre's production of Alan Plater's play Peggy For You at the Comedy Theatre in 2000; the role of 'Aunt Eller' in Trevor Nunn's revival of the Rodgers and Hammerstein musical Oklahoma! at the Lyceum Theatre in 1999; and the title role of 'Joyce Grenfell' in Alan Strachan's production of Re:Joyce, adapted from the works of Joyce Grenfell by Maureen Lipman and James Roose-Evans, at the Fortune Theatre in 1988 and Vaudeville Theatre in 1989 and 1991.

 Glynis Barber's West End stage credits include the role of 'Genie Klein' in Marc Bruni's production of Douglas McGrath's Beautiful - The Carole King Musical at the Aldwych Theatre in 2015.